kprosues/ProjectLambdaLogAnalysisTool/FUNCTIONAL_REQUIREMENTS.md

 ---

 ## **FR13: Tab Navigation System**
-**Description:** Provide a tabbed interface to switch between different analysis views (Knock Analysis, Boost Control, Air/Fuel Ratio, Short Term Fuel Trim, and Long Term Fuel Trim).
+**Description:** Provide a tabbed interface to switch between the Log Score overview and all detailed analysis views (Knock Analysis, Boost Control, Air/Fuel Ratio, Short Term Fuel Trim, and Long Term Fuel Trim).

 **Acceptance Criteria:**
 - Tab navigation buttons are displayed at the top of the content area
-- Five tabs are available: "Knock Analysis", "Boost Control", "Air/Fuel Ratio", "Short Term Fuel Trim", and "Long Term Fuel Trim"
+- Six tabs are available: "Log Score", "Knock Analysis", "Boost Control", "Air/Fuel Ratio", "Short Term Fuel Trim", and "Long Term Fuel Trim"
 - Active tab button is visually highlighted (different styling)
 - Clicking a tab button switches to that tab's content
 - Only one tab's content is visible at a time
 - Tab content sections are properly hidden/shown when switching tabs
-- Default active tab is "Knock Analysis" when file is first loaded
+- Default active tab is "Log Score" when file is first loaded
 - Tab state persists when switching between tabs (data is cached, charts persist)
 - Tab buttons remain visible and functional after file processing
 - Charts persist across tab switches (not re-rendered if they already exist)